broadinstitute/fiabftw/1.0/README.md

 ```
 Note: the parameter `bucket-tag` is for giving a globally unique tag to Firecloud buckets.
 It will default to `[google project]-[env]`

+## Step 4.5: Set up Cloud Functions for the Terms of Service app

+The FireCloud UI calls a Cloud Functions endpoint to determine whether a user has accepted the Terms of Service.
+This needs to be set up on your FIAB if you want real users to be able to register.

+Steps required:

+### Create a tos.json file in GCS.

+Copy the tos.json from firecloud-dev: https://storage.googleapis.com/firecloud-alerts-dev/tos.json and store it in the following GCS location: `firecloud-alerts-[google project]-fiab/tos.json.
+Make the file world-readable.

+### Set up Cloud Functions on the GCP project.

+Enable the Cloud Functions API by visiting: https://console.cloud.google.com/functions/list?project=terra-on-verily and clicking “Enable”.

+### Deploy the TOS cloud function.

+Clone the Git repository https://github.com/gjuggler/workbench-tos.
+(Note :the original repo is at https://github.com/broadinstitute/workbench-tos, but some modifications were necessary to allow it to work with FIAB.
+We are working to get these pulled into the main repo.)

+From within the workbench-tos root directory, deploy the TOS function with a command like:

+`./deploy.sh [vault-token] master [env] [google proj] [vault address]`

 ## Step 5: Networking and DNS

 Populate SSL certs into vault: